Bass River State Forest: West Pine Plains Natural Area

 The 3830 acre West Pine Plains Natural Area preserves a pygmy forest, a globally rare stunted forest ecosystem consisting of pine and oak trees that reach a canopy height of as little as four feet at maturity.
 The forest supports the endangered broom crowberry and twelve rare species of moth.

 Batona Trail

-The 50 mile Batona Trail passes through the park, as well as nearby Wharton and Brendan T. Byrne State Forests.
+The Batona Trail—running about 53 miles in total—passes through the park, as well as nearby Wharton and Brendan T. Byrne State Forests.